Enochhhh/AppMilkteaShop_KingTea/README.md

         .
 Email: sb-kqxfi26486900@personal.example.com
         .
 Password: tJ#rv!n8

-## The Function of the application that I have implemented
+## The function and mission of the application that I have implemented
   - Configuration Spring Security
   - Login/Register: After the user login successfully, the Back-end side will generate a token and send it to the Front-end side, and the Front-end side will store this token in the file SharedPreferences to get the token value when calling API
   - Logout: The token stored before will be deleted when logout